Sweetwater Hospital Association Earns Joint Commission’s Gold Seal of Approval

 “Above all, the national standards of accreditation are intended to stimulate continuous, systematic and organization-wide improvement in an organization’s performance and the outcomes of care,” says Kurt Patton, Executive Director, Hospital Accreditation Program, Joint Commission.
 “The Community should be proud Sweetwater Hospital Association is focusing on the most challenging goal…to continuously raise quality and safety to higher levels.”

-Any concerns regarding patient care or patient safety should be directed to:
+Any concerns regarding patient safety and quality of care should be directed to:

 Sweetwater Hospital Association